bakerlisa/bakerlisa/README.md

 - 🎓 I've a Balchors Degree in Graphic Design from Utah State University
 - 🌱 Atttned Coding Dojo where I'm learned full stack in: Java, Python, MERN
     * Other: SQL, Flask, MongoDB, SpringTools
-- 🦾 Took it one step further and am becoming a machine learning engineer!
+- 🦾 Taking it one step further to becoming a machine learning engineer!

 Education: